Follow CMAC on Facebook

 Check out our Coaches!

-Click here to see the Prep freeskiing video
+Click here to see the Prep free-skiing video: Prep Video

 The Mighty Mite Prep Program is CMAC's entry level ski racing program for skiers 7 through 11 years of age.
 This program utilizes gates and directed free skiing on Crystal’s challenging terrain to build dynamic skiing skills, while giving a taste of competition.
-The program is offered only on Saturdays beginning January 5, 2013, and culminates with the Sallie McNabb Cup race & BBQ on March 9, 2013.
+The program is offered only on Saturdays starting in January, and culminates on the tenth session with the Sallie McNabb Cup race & BBQ in March.

-Participants in this program should be skiing mostly parallel (no wedge turns!), must be able to ski Gold Hills and Lucky Shot runs with confidence, make their way from the CMAC shack (in the lower base area) to the lifts without assistance, and load and ski all chairs without assistance and with minimal supervision.
+Participants in this program should be skiing mostly parallel (no wedge turns!), must be able to ski Gold Hills and Lucky Shot runs with confidence, make their way to/from the CMAC shack (uphill from Chinook lift, to the right under the gondola) to the lifts without assistance, and load and ski all chairs without assistance and with minimal supervision.
 All skiers are strongly advised to ski 3-4 full days in the weeks prior to our first training day so that they are ready for assessment on week 1.
 Applicants who do not meet these requirements at the start of the program will be released.
 Please feel free to contact the program director in advance for a verbal assessment if you are not sure of your child’s skill level.

 Groups are organized by age and ability.
 We may shift your child to a more compatible group at any time during the season.
 Creating the best possible learning environment takes priority over age groups, being with friends or siblings, etc.